Trusted WordPress tutorials, when you need them most.

 If your website visitors are from all over the world, then you can run multiple tests to find out how your website performance varies for different regions.

-Make sure that your website caching is turned on before running the tests.
-This would allow you to test website caching and how effective it is in improving performance.
+You will want to make sure that your website caching is turned on before running the tests.
+This will allow you to test website caching and how effective it is in improving performance.

 4. Check the Performance of Your Website Firewall / CDN Service

 While WordPress caching plugins can do a lot, they definitely have their limitations.
-For example, it cannot block DDOS attacks and brute force attempts.
-It also does nothing against spambots which means your server resources get wasted a lot.
+For example, they cannot block DDoS attacks and brute force attempts.
+They also do nothing against spambots that waste your server resources.

-This is where you need Sucuri.
-It is the best WordPress firewall plugin that improves your server performance by blocking malicious requests.
+This is where you need a WordPress firewall plugin to improve your server performance by blocking malicious requests.
+At WPBeginner, we used Sucuri for many years, and now use Cloudflare, and we highly recommend both of these products.

 A CDN service allows you to serve static website files like images, stylesheets, and scripts through a network of servers spread around the globe.
 This reduces the server load on your website, makes it load faster, and improves the user experience for all your users.